Inference for Sparse and Dense Functional Data with Covariate Adjustments: Theoretical results

 Note that the $\AMISE$ optimal bandwidths $h_{\mu,U}^D$ and $h_{\mu,Z}^D$ in Eqs.~\eqref{h.mu.Z.AMISE2} and \eqref{h.mu.U.AMISE2} and $h_{\gamma,U}^D$ and $h_{\gamma,Z}^D$ in Eqs.~\eqref{h.gamma.Z.AMISE2} and \eqref{h.gamma.U.AMISE2} are in a sense \emph{anti}-proportional to each other.
 A larger $Z$-bandwidth implies a smaller $U$-bandwidth, and vice versa, for given $n$ and $m$.
 This is contrary to the classical multiple bandwidth results where the single bandwidths are directly proportional to each other.

-To explain this finding, observe that a larger $Z$-bandwidth implies that more functions $X_i(.,Z_i)$ are used for computing (local) averages.
-However, taking averages over an increased amount of data reduces variance so that we can afford some further increase in variance by using \emph{under}smoothing bandwidths in $U$-direction (as implemented by Eqs.~\eqref{h.mu.U.AMISE2} and \eqref{h.gamma.U.AMISE2}).
-All in all, this (partial) undersmoothing strategy leads to better estimation performance.
+To explain this finding, observe that a larger $Z$-bandwidth implies that more functions $X_i(.,Z_i)$ are used for computing local averages.
+However, taking averages over an increased amount of data reduces variance so that we can afford some further increase in variance by using \emph{under}smoothing bandwidths in $U$-direction.
+This undersmoothing strategy leads to a better estimation performance.
 A related result can be found in \cite{Benko2009a}, who, however, consider the simpler context without covariate adjustments.

 The following corollaries contain our asymptotic normality result for the estimators $\hat{\mu}$ and $\hat{\gamma}$ in the case of dense functional data: \begin{corollary}[Dense - asymptotic normality of $\hat{\mu}$] Let $m/n^{1/5}\to\infty$, let $(u,z)$ be an interior point of $[0,1]^2$, and assume optimal bandwidth choices.
 Under our setup the LLK estimator in Eq.~\eqref{Estimator_mu} is then asymptotically normal.\\ \textit{(a)} Without finite sample correction: